 - Screenshots need to be attributed as such: Screenshot taken xx/xx/xxxx of www.domain.com, with the Xs notating the date.

-- All photos must have attribution either immediately below the image, in the caption of the image, or en masse at the end of the article, in chronological order, including the screenshots.
+- All photos must have attribution either immediately below the image, in the caption of the image, or en masse at the end of the article, in chronological order.
+This includes screenshots.
 Like this: Image credit: Shutterstock.com.
 Used under license.

 - WordPress Featured Image: Author must select a featured image (See on the right hand sidebar) that is at least 620 pixels wide and 360 pixels tall.
 Please preview your article before submitting to make sure the featured image is formatted correctly.

 - Alt tags for all images.
 This can be the article title or a succinct description of the photo that fits the article topic.

 - Post images to appear after 150 words.

 Editorial Review & Corrections

 - Any member of the editorial team has the right to reject a post on any grounds.

 - We may add a disclaimer at the end of any article to disclose any relationships (or lack thereof) that either SEJ or the author may have with organizations mentioned in the article.

 - In the instance of corrections to byline, facts, or updates to published articles, SEJ reserves the right to edit any post at any time.
 Post changes will be noted at the within the published content with a note from the editor about the change the reasoning for the update or change, if applicable.